macio-matheus/datascience-quick-start/README.md

-# Datascience Quick Start Environment
+# Quick start of a development environment for data science
 Development environment in Docker, which contains the most important tools
 for: